jaxtisapia/meteor-hello-world/README.md

 - Clean organisation of styling elements

 - Write MORE Tests
+ - Check all Access Controls to prevent unauthorized CRUD actions by wrong users.
+ Example, If a user supplies a valid Id but different User Id, he can edit others' post

+- On updating a document, Make it possible to edit just a single value, instead of forcing all values to be sent and updated

 - Do a test deploy, and test leak of secret environment variables

  # Credit